Frank George Gibbons: Post-war military career

 Gibbons remained with No. 22 Squadron until returning to England in early 1919 when he was posted to No. 10 Training School, where in recognition of his wartime service he was awarded the Distinguished Flying Cross on 3 June.
 In July 1919 he was sent to the Middle East to serve in No. 111 Squadron based in Palestine, but was transferred to the unemployed list of the Royal Air Force on 2 March 1920.
 On 22 April, he was granted Royal Aero Club Aviators' Certificate No. 7860, and on 15 June he rejoined the Royal Air Force when granted a short service commission with the rank of flying officer with effect from 9 June 1920.
 Later that year he undertook the Instructor's Course at the Central Flying School.

 On 7 August 1922, during the Seventh Aerial Derby at Croydon Aerodrome, he took part in an aerial relay race for the Air League Challenge Cup.
 Gibbons was flying an Avro as part of a three-man team representing RAF Uxbridge against RAF Kenley.
-Unfortunately his opponents Avro suffered an engine failure at take off and had to make a forced landing, writing off his undercarriage and propeller, and so the contest was abandoned.
+Unfortunately his opponents Avro suffered an engine failure at takeoff and had to make a forced landing, writing off his undercarriage and propeller, and so the contest was abandoned.

 Gibbons was granted a permanent commission in the RAF on 26 December 1922, and his short service commission was cancelled.
 On 16 May 1923 he was posted to No. 208 Squadron, then based at Constantinople, Turkey, flying Bristol F.2b fighters.
 On 14 August he was transferred to the Aden Flight, a detachment from No. 208 Squadron, based at RAF Khormaksar, Aden.
 On 15 April 1925 he returned to No. 208 Squadron, who were now based at RAF Ismailia, Egypt.

 On 1 January 1926 Gibbons was promoted to flight lieutenant, and on 22 January he was transferred to RAF Heliopolis, Egypt.
 He was eventually transferred back to the Home Establishment, and posted to the RAF Depot at Uxbridge on 4 November 1926.
 On 16 April 1927 he was assigned to No. 19 Squadron, based at RAF Duxford, flying the Gloster Grebe, and then to the Home Aircraft Depot at RAF Henlow in 30 July, to attend an engineering course.
 Gibbons was elected to membership of the Royal Aero Club on 14 March 1928.
 On 1 August 1929 Gibbons was posted to No. 5 Flying Training School at RAF Sealand, serving on the staff for engineering duties.
 He was then posted to RAF Calshot, the seaplane base on Southampton Water, on 5 January 1931 to complete a course in navigation, before joining No. 204 Squadron, a coastal reconnaissance unit flying Supermarine Southampton flying boats from RAF Mount Batten in Plymouth Sound on 7 July 1931.